Staying Water Safe On Your Travels

 It is important to remember that it does not always kill Cryptosporidium and Giardia organisms.

 Filtration methods are more expensive but are more convenient to use.
 The water is simply added to a container (often supplied as part of the filter) and filtered.
 The resulting water is free of particulate matter and the filters are so fine that bacteria, viruses and spores are filtered out without the use of chemicals.
 The Aquapure Traveller can filter up to 350L of water and can produce up to 500ml of water in 30 seconds without using any chemicals!
+Aquapure is not the only water filter manufacturer and recently many companies have entered the market offering an inexpensive way to safely filter potentially contaminated water.
+One of the latest water filters in a bottle is Water to Go.
+This bottle is competitively priced and boasts the same excellent benefits of some of the more expensive brands!

 Pros: Quick, Convenient, can use with any water source, no chemicals.